The Crossing Guard Blu-ray Movie

 The Crossing Guard Blu-ray Movie, Overall Score and Recommendation 3.0 of 5

-American critics were not kind to Sean Penn's The Crossing Guard, but I think that it is as good if not better than his The Indian Runner.
+American critics were not kind to Sean Penn's The Crossing Guard, but I think that it is as good, if not better, than his directorial debut, The Indian Runner.
 It has a certain rawness and attitude that few contemporary American films with big stars in them have.
 Studio Canal's release definitely could have been better, but I still believe that it is very much worth picking up.
 Shop around and see if you could find it on sale.
 RECOMMENDED.